edoardocattapan/ardo.github.io/_posts/2019-09-19-political-inclinations.md

 I do support such leaders, when I see them.
 They are rare in politics, because true strength and integrity are rare traits in any individual.
-If I don't see one at a given moment, I am sure I would feel compelled to act accordingly.